Donald Trump Claims Military Had No Ammunition ‘When I Took Over,’ Says He Was Told This By ‘A Top General’

 — The Tennessee Holler (@TheTNHoller) October 8, 2019

-But according to Dale, a key indication that Trump is likely fabricating a particular anecdote, is when he quotes another man addressing him as “Sir.”
+But according to Dale, a key indication that Trump is likely fabricating a particular anecdote is when he quotes another man addressing him as “Sir.”
 As The Inquisitr reported, Dale in his research has collected dozens of instances in which Trump describes another man — often a man Trump describes as “big and strong,” and holding a stereotypically masculine occupation such as steelworker or farmer.

 “Listen to this president long enough, and you can almost sense when a lie is coming,” Dale explained.
 “If Trump tells a story in which an unnamed person calls him ‘sir,’ it’s probably invented.”